owlbarn/owl_ode/NOTES.md

 It would be interesting to design an interface that allows to implement the [Neural ODE](https://arxiv.org/abs/1806.07366) idea in a natural way also in Owl.

+## Further comments

+We could provide two interfaces, one takes a stepper function and performs just a step, and can be iterated manually (like `odeint` in the current sundials implementation, or the integrators in the current ocaml implementation), and a lower level one mimicking sundials and odepack, that only performs each integration step separately.